Mexican divorce: In popular culture

 The Mexican divorce is mentioned in the Jack Kerouac book On the Road.

 "Mexican Divorce" is the title of a 1961 song by Burt Bacharach and Bob Hilliard, which was issued as single in 1962 by The Drifters.
 It is also the song where Bacharach first met Dionne Warwick, one of the background singers, for whom he would later write numerous top hits.
 The song would be remade by Ry Cooder on his 1974 album Paradise and Lunch and by Nicolette Larson on her 1978 album Nicolette.
 Mexican divorce is also referenced in the song "What Do You Want from Life?" by The Tubes and in the Tom Waits song "The Part You Throw Away".

-A reference to a Mexican quickie divorce is also made in the episode "Up in Barney's Room" of The Andy Griffith Show (season 4, episode 10).
+References to a Mexican divorce are also made in the 1952 episode "The Gossip" in I Love Lucy (season 1, episode 24) and the 1963 episode "Up in Barney's Room" of The Andy Griffith Show (season 4, episode 10).
 Mexican divorces were also plot twists in several episodes of the legal drama Perry Mason.

 A Mexican divorce and a subsequent marriage are the central plot device in the 1965 movie Marriage on the Rocks.
 The Mexican Government disliked the film's depiction of Mexico and banned the movie, and other Sinatra films, for presenting the country in a negative light.